Mohammed-Aadil/distributed-system-demo/README.md

 # Distributes system demo

-A project with following services
+A project with following services.
+This project uses all services as git sub-modules if you clone repo and wanted to inspect code of below services, clone sub-modules too.

 1. File uploader service for media files (golang) [`storage`]:
    It have endpoint to upload and download doc file.
 It communicates to `doc_to_png` and `postgres` services.
 It also save attachment data in database.